anurag-gothi-au6/cryptoprice-notifier/README.md

 ```
 to run the app type the following command
 ```
-cryptonotifier -a 20000 -t 60 -l 5 20 -d telegram -c eth
+cryptonotifier -a 250 -t 60 -l 5 20 -d telegram -c eth -cur USD
 ```
-*  -a : alert limt amount in INR
+*  -a : alert limt amount in CURRENCY YOU SELECT
 *  -t : time interval in Seconds
 *  -l : No of entries and timegap between entries per response
 * -d : For destination app like IFTTT App / Telegram
 * -c : For crypto currency Like ETH/BTC/XRP
+* -cur : For selecting a currency INR/USD/GBP/EUR

 ##### Author: Anurag Gothi.